Newms34/bulmabox/README.md

 ----

 ## Tests
 I've included a sample HTML file in the `\test` folder for your convenience.
+It's also got some nice tables to explain all the nitty-gritty details.

 ----